yeoman/yeoman.io/app/authoring/running-context.md

 });
 ```

-The available priorities are (in order):
+The available priorities are (in running order):

 1. `initializing` - Your initialization methods (checking current project state, getting configs, etc)
 2. `prompting` - Where you prompt users for options (where you'd call `this.prompt()`)